The dog days of summer are here, and the temperatures are sizzling. No sweat … we’re here with tips to help you beat the heat.

-You can save energy and money, even in extreme heat, by following some simple tips.
+You can save energy and money, even in extreme heat, with these energy efficiency tips.

 - Wear light clothing and set your thermostat between 72 and 78 degrees.
-You will save energy for every degree higher you can set your thermostat.
-The federal Department of Energy recommends 78 degrees.
+You’ll save energy for every degree higher you can set your thermostat.

-- Minimize the use of heat-generating appliances like dishwashers, stoves, washers and dryers during the warmest hours of the day.
+- Try not to use large appliances like dishwashers, stoves, washers and dryers during the warmest hours of the day.
 Incandescent light bulbs also produce heat, so switching to cooler and more efficient LED bulbs is a smart choice.

-Heat safety is critical in avoiding heat-related illnesses.
 The National Weather Service reports about 175 Americans die from extreme heat in a normal year.
 Older adults, children and sick or overweight individuals are at greater risk from extreme heat.
+Here are some tips to stay safe during the hottest days.

-- Find a cool place with air conditioning and check on elderly family members or neighbors.
+- Find a cool place with air conditioning and check on your at-risk family members or neighbors.

 - Never leave people or pets in a closed car.